Manchester United F.C.: Post-Ferguson decline (2013–present)

-On 21 April 2022, Erik ten Hag was appointed as the manager from the end of the 2021–22 season, signing a contract until June 2025 with the option of extending for a further year.
-Under Ten Hag, Manchester United won the 2022–23 EFL Cup, defeating Newcastle United in the final to end their longest period without a trophy since a six-year span between 1977 and 1983.
+On 21 April 2022, Erik ten Hag was appointed as the manager from the end of the 2021–22 season, and in his first season Manchester United won the 2022–23 EFL Cup, defeating Newcastle United in the final to end their longest period without a trophy since a six-year span between 1977 and 1983.
 On 5 March 2023, the club suffered their joint-heaviest defeat, losing 7–0 to rivals Liverpool at Anfield.
 At the end of the following season, the club finished eighth in the Premier League, their lowest league finish since the 1989–90 season, but went on to beat cross-city rivals Manchester City 2–1 in the FA Cup final, to win their 13th FA Cup title.
-On 28 October 2024, Manchester United sacked Erik ten Hag with the club 14th in the Premier League and having recorded just four wins all season.

-On 1 November 2024, Manchester United announced that they would be appointing Sporting CP boss Ruben Amorim as head coach from 11 November 2024.
+On 28 October 2024, Ten Hag was sacked with the club 14th in the league and having recorded just four wins all season.
+The club appointed Sporting CP boss Ruben Amorim as head coach on 1 November 2024.
 They finished the season 15th in the Premier League, their worst league campaign since their relegation in 1973–74.
 The club reached the UEFA Europa League final, but lost 1–0 to Tottenham Hotspur.
+On 5 January 2026, Amorim was sacked, with under-18s manager and former United midfielder Darren Fletcher taking over on an interim basis, before Carrick was appointed as head coach until the end of the 2025–26 Premier League season.
+Following a successful spell that saw United finish third in the Premier League, in turn qualifying for next season's Champions League, Carrick was appointed head coach on a permanent basis until at least 2028.